Abhi1o/FlashCard_Generator/README.md

 - **Share Flashcards:** Users have the option to share their flashcards by clicking on the share button.
 This opens a modal containing a unique link to the flashcard, along with a copy button for easy sharing with others.

--  Allowing users to access their study materials offline.
-This feature provides added convenience and flexibility for studying on the go.
+- **Download Option:** Include a feature that allows users to download their flashcards as a PDF file.
+This downloadable PDF could contain all the flashcard details, including titles, descriptions, and terms.

+- **Offline Study with Hard Copies:** Users can print and have physical copies of their flashcards for offline study.
+This is especially useful for those who prefer tactile learning or want a tangible backup.

 ## Tech Stack